-- After World War II, millions of people were displaced across the globe. - The United Nations Convention relating to the Status of Refugees was approved on 28th July 1951. - The Convention defined what a 'refugee' was, and set out the rights and responsibilities of refugees. - Initially it was intended to protect European refugees in the aftermath of World War II, but was later expanded by a 1967 Protocol. - British lawyers played a key role in drafting the Convention, and Britain was one of the first countries to sign. - A total of 148 states have signed up to the Convention (or subsequent Protocol).
-No country has ever withdrawn from it. - It is estimated that the Convention has helped to protect 50 million people. - Under international law, anyone has the right to apply for asylum in any country which has signed the 1951 Convention and to remain there until the authorities have assessed their claim. - At the end of 2017, the total number of refugees worldwide of concern to the UNHCR stood at 25.4 million.
+- After World War II, millions of people were displaced across the globe. - The United Nations Convention relating to the Status of Refugees was approved on 28th July 1951. - The Convention defined what a 'refugee' was, and set out the rights and responsibilities of refugees. - Initially it was intended to protect European refugees in the aftermath of World War II, but was later expanded by a 1967 Protocol. - British lawyers played a key role in drafting the Convention, and Britain was one of the first countries to sign. - A total of 149 states have signed up to the Convention (or subsequent Protocol).
+No country has ever withdrawn from it. - It is estimated the Convention has helped to protect 50 million people. - Under international law, anyone has the right to apply for asylum in any country which has signed the 1951 Convention and to remain there until the authorities have assessed their claim.
+There is no obligation to apply for asylum in the first safe country reached. - 82.4 million people were forcibly displaced from their homes worldwide at the end of 2020, with 11.2 million people newly displaced that year